knpuniversity/symfony4/sfcasts/encore/postcss-browsers.md

-# Support any Browser with PostCSS & babel
+# Support any Browser with PostCSS & Babel

 Go back to `/admin/article` and click to edit one of the articles.
 View the source and search for `.js`.
 Okay, we have several JavaScript files, because